pgerke/nabokos/README.md

 * A modern browser supporting JavaScript.
 No, Internet Explorer, I'm not even looking at you!
 Shoo!
 * An active connection to the internet (at least initially)</sub>
-* Some kind of input device
+* Some kind of input device supporting one of the aforementioned control methods

 Nabokos is implemented as a progressive web application ([PWA](https://en.wikipedia.org/wiki/Progressive_web_applications)) the uses service workers on supported browsers to enable users to run the application without an active connection or even as a native app after it was loaded initially.
 This feature is not supported by every browser or operating system.